nayed/dotfiles/.vim/vim-cheat-sheet.md

 - :bprev (of :bp) - go to previous buffer
 - :bd - delete a buffer (close a file)
 - :sp filename - Open a file in a new buffer and split window
-- ctrl + ws - Split windows
+- ctrl w + s - Split windows
-- ctrl + ww - switch between windows
+- ctrl w + w - switch between windows
-- ctrl + wq - Quit a window
+- ctrl w + q - Quit a window
-- ctrl + wv - Split windows vertically
+- ctrl w + v - Split windows vertically

 ### Indenting